holochain/hc-utils/crates/hc-utils/README.md

 ### get_action

-    Gets the action of and Entry
+    Gets the action of an Entry

 ### get_latest_entry